-Young men caught on camera stealing ATV from Pointe Coupee home
+VIDEO: Thieves caught on camera stealing ATVs from Pointe Coupee home

 Latest Weather Blog

-Young men caught on camera stealing ATV from Pointe Coupee home
+VIDEO: Thieves caught on camera stealing ATVs from Pointe Coupee home

-POINTE COUPEE - The Pointe Coupee Sheriff's Office is searching for three young men who were seen stealing a ATV from a Pointe Coupee home early Sunday morning.
+POINTE COUPEE - The Pointe Coupee Sheriff's Office is searching for three young men who were seen stealing a pair of four-wheelers from a Pointe Coupee home early Sunday morning.

-In a Facebook post made by the PCSO, footage caught from a home security camera shows the suspects pushing an ATV onto a trailer that is hooked to the back of a pickup truck.
-In one of the videos, a man is holding his right pocket where police say he may have had a gun.
+The Pointe Coupee Sheriff's Office released footage caught from a home security camera shows the thieves stealing ATVs from a home's backyard.
+In one of the videos, a man is holding his right pocket, leading deputies to believe they may be armed.

 The theft occurred at a home in the Lettsworth area near the Simmesport bridge around 3 a.m.
 Sunday.